Repointing Patio Cost

 weedy patio

-While these figures act as ballparks, actual costs will depend on the size of your patio, the material used for pointing, and local/geographical differences in labour fees.
+While these figures act as ballparks, actual costs will depend on the size of your patio, the material used for pointing, and local/geographical differences in labour costs.

 As you’d expect, the more intricate and complex the pointing pattern, or the more damaged your original mortar is, the higher your costs will be as the project will take longer to complete.